 Looking at furry, slinky ferret, it is easy to see its resemblance to the internet-famous otter.
 Both popular among animal-lovers, these two carnivorous mammals have lots in common about their appearance, so much so that an otter looks like an aquatic version of a ferret.

-Yes, they are related but not as closely as one might think.
+Yes, otters and ferrets are related but not as closely as one might think.
 The ferret and otter both share the same scientific family, mustelidae, but think of them as separate branches within the same family tree.

 They both belong to the same scientific family.
 For a brief refresher on scientific families, all animals are classified by kingdom, phylum, class, order, family, and sometimes subfamily, genus, and species.